Travel and culture. Do They Go Hand in Hand?

 Travel Industry

-If you work in the travel industry, I will hope that it is obvious how you can benefit from a better understanding of cultural differences.
+If you work in the travel industry, I hope that it is obvious how you can benefit from a better understanding of cultural differences.
 Travel and culture should go hand in hand.
 In the end, you (as an organization) will save time and money by becoming culturally aware.
-As a person, you will understand your colleagues from the other culture better.
+As a person, you will understand your colleagues from the other cultures better.
 You will be less frustrated with them and they will be less frustrated with you.
 People will also stay in their jobs longer as they enjoy their work more.

 Which in turn will be good for the organization.